neilmunday/pes/README.md

 ![PES GUI 1](http://pes.mundayweb.com/html/_images/pes-main.png)
 ![PES GUI 2](http://pes.mundayweb.com/html/_images/pes-nes.png)

 For use on the Raspberry Pi, PES is distributed via an ArchLinux image (see http://pes.mundayweb.com/html/Installation.html#downloading for the latest image) which contains pre-compiled emulators for the Raspberry Pi.
-The configuration and compiliation scripts used to create the image are also included in this repository.
+The configuration and compilation scripts used to create the image are also included in this repository.

 The PES Raspberry Pi image has the following features: